 Is It Better to Bake Chicken Wings at 350 or 400?

-The crispy "crust" happens much faster when the temperature is higher, locking in the juices and making the wings extra juicy.
+A 350° F oven will still result in crispy skin, it will just take longer to crisp and cook all the way through.
+The crispy “crust” happens much faster when the temperature is higher, locking in the juices and making the wings extra juicy and crispy.

-The Two Types of Chicken Wings
+Two Types of Chicken Wings

 How to Make Baked Chicken Wings

-Pat the fresh chicken wings dry with a paper towel then place them in a large bowl and toss them well with a mixture of baking powder (aluminum-free), garlic powder, onion powder, salt, and black pepper.
+Place them in a large bowl and toss with a mixture of baking powder (aluminum-free), garlic powder, onion powder, smoked paprika, salt, and black pepper.

-Place the wings in a single layer on the prepared baking sheet and bake at 425°F for 35-45 minutes, or until the internal temperature reaches 165°F. Carefully turn the baking sheet in the oven halfway through and quickly brush them with olive oil (vegetable oil works too).
+Place the wings in a single layer on the prepared baking sheet and bake at 425°F for 35-45 minutes, or until the internal temperature reaches 165°F.

 - Dry the wings thoroughly: Before cooking, make sure to pat the wings dry with paper towels or a clean kitchen towel.
 Excess moisture on the skin will prevent it from becoming crispy when cooked.